 Wood stoves are a fantastic emergency heater.
-They produce a very nice heat and you can often cook and bake on the stove too.
-Wood also doesn’t release moisture into the air like propane and kerosene, so you won’t end up with condensation issues in a small space.
+They produce a lovely heat, and you can often cook and bake on the stove.
+Wood also doesn’t release moisture into the air like propane and kerosene, so you won’t have condensation issues in a small space.

 The downside is that wood stoves can end up being very expensive.
-Not only are some stoves pricey,but you may need to pay for chimney installation.
-Buying wood also can be expensive.
+Not only are some stoves pricey, but you may need to pay for chimney installation.
+Buying wood also can be costly.
 And let’s be honest: chopping all that firewood is hard work!

-For these reasons, wood stoves usually only make sense if you will use them year-round and not just during emergencies.
+For these reasons, wood stoves usually make sense if you use them year-round and not just during emergencies.

 - Some wood stoves can be used for cooking and baking

 - Dry heat – won’t release moisture into air

 - High initial investment